pdkaizer/Base-Wordpress-Theme/README.md

 Getting Started
 ---------------

-Download `WP Base` from GitHub.
-The first thing you want to do is copy the `WP Base` directory and change the name to something else (like, say, `my-awesome-theme`), and then you'll need to do a five-step find and replace on the name in all the templates.
+Download or clone 'WP Base' from GitHub.
+The first thing you want to do is copy the `WP Base` directory and change the name to something else (like, say, 'my-awesome-theme'), and then you'll need to do a five-step find and replace on the name in all the templates.

-Search for: 'WP_Base' and replace with: 'my-awesome-theme' Search for: _s_ and replace with: my-awesome-theme_ Search for:  _s and replace with:  Megatherium_is_Awesome Search for: _s- and replace with: megatherium-is-awesome-
+* Search for: 'WP_Base' and replace with: 'my-awesome-theme'
+* Search for: WP_Base_ and replace with: my-awesome-theme_
+* Search for:  WP_Base and replace with:  my-awesome-theme
+* Search for: WP_Base- and replace with: my-awesome-theme-

+In terminal cd into your theme directory and `npm install`